Understanding franchise fees and local access fees

 How are franchise fees calculated?

-Franchise fees are currently calculated based on the formulas below.
+Franchise fees are approved by the Alberta Utilities Commission and calculated based on the formulas below.

 For electricity